 Multicultural Affairs

 Multicultural Affairs' mission is to provide opportunities, access, and retention to program participants by supporting their successful transition to higher education.
-We take a comprehensive approach to increasing student effectiveness by creating a welcoming environment that caters to first generation, low-income, and ALANA/BIPOC (African, Latine, Asian, Native American and/or Black, Indigenous, People of Color) students and their distinct needs.
+We take a comprehensive approach to increasing students' effectiveness by creating a welcoming environment that caters to first generation, low-income, and/or ALANA/BIPOC (African, Latinx, Asian, Native American and/or Black, Indigenous, People of Color) students.

 Alternatives for Individual Development (A.I.D.)

-The primary focus is the first two years (freshman and sophomore years).
+The primary focus is the first two years (first and second year).
 The program requires a minimum participation of four academic semesters designed by the program staff and based on individual assessment.
-Other services are provided to students throughout their undergraduate experience including academic assistance, individualized or group tutoring, assistance with financial problems, and cultural enrichment.
-To be eligible for the Summer Bridge Program, students must be incoming first-year students and meet minimal admissions requirements.
+Other services are provided to students throughout their undergraduate experience including academic assistance, individualized or group skills development, assistance with financial adjustment, and cultural enrichment.
+To be eligible for the Summer A.I.D.
+Bridge Program, students must be incoming first-year students and meet minimal admissions requirements.

 Upward Bound (UB)